dhimahi-tech/project-status-display-information-system/README.md

-# custom-responsive-webpage
+# Project Status Display Information System (PSDIS)
-Build a custom responsive webpage from scratch.
-This repo will be used for the page to be published by end of Oct 2023
+Build a **custom & responsive** webpage to display project progress / status snapshot to all stakeholders.